Crazy Taxi Cover Best Arcade Games 🎮 Outrun Gaming

 I’d be remiss to talk about arcade fighting games without bringing up Mortal Kombat.

-Its down to basics, brutally violent gameplay was a smash hit from the very beginning.
+The down to basics, brutally violent gameplay was a smash hit from the very beginning.
 If I had a dollar for every time I’d shout “Toasty!” after performing an uppercut, I’d have a lot of dollars.

 Follow us on MSN for more of the content you love.